 This “Jenny Lake Museum” poster stands alone in its styling and lettering, harkening to earlier stylized WPA poster designs.
-From Yellowstone geyser (believed to be the second publication) onward, most posters featured the “Ranger Naturalist Service” banner at the top with more literal graphic interpretations of National Park scenes.
+The Grand Teton design was taken from a recently completed diorama built under the direction of that park’s first seasonal park ranger–Fritiof Fryxell.
+Grand Canyon, an eight color print, and the most complex design of the 14 made, was the second of this set and bears very little lettering at all.
+The third in this series was Wind Cave……….From Yellowstone Geyser (believed to be the third publication) onward, most posters featured the “Ranger Naturalist Service” banner at the top with more literal graphic interpretations of National Park scenes.

-WPA artist Chester Don Powell, pictured at left in the 1940 display “Posters for National Parks,” was probably the chief designer of this “Ranger Natu- ralist” series.
-Only 14 National Park designs were produced, ending in 1941 with Bandelier National Monument.
+WPA artist Chester Don Powell is believed to be the chief designer of these National Park posters with the likely exceptions of the first (Grand Teton) and the last (Bandelier).
+Powell and screen printer Dale Miller (pictured above) managed only 14 park designs before the project was closed down by the onset of WWII in 1941.
 The number of posters printed of each design is unknown, but the fragility of silkscreens used at this time would have limited each edition to between 50 and 100 posters.
-Posters cost $12 per hundred or just twelve cents each.
-They were most likely produced and distributed to local Chambers of Commerce in communities surrounding each park to encourage visitation.
+Posters cost $12 per hundred or just twelve cents each and were distributed to local Chambers of Commerce in communities surrounding each park to encourage visitation.

 For 35 years, they disappeared into history.
-Then, in 1973 a Grand Teton poster turned up destined for the park burn-pile.
+Then, in 1971, a Grand Teton poster turned up destined for the park burn-pile.
 It was this poster that piqued the curiosity of seasonal park ranger Doug Leen, and a 20-year effort led him to Harpers Ferry, West Virginia, where 13 black-and-white negatives survived in the file drawers of the National Park Service archives.
 These negatives and the single poster, then the only one known to survive, were the templates used for reconstruction of this set.

-National Parks started searching their archive’s flat files with Grand Canyon and Petrified Forest, finding originals stashed away.
-The Petrified Forest National Monument poster boasted a full nine colors!
-In 2003 Bandelier National Monument discovered 13 posters in a file drawer—some cut up and used as cardboard file dividers!
-In 2004 a Los Angeles art collector stumbled upon the largest single find: nine original park posters, which later sold at auction, the Grand Canyon poster bringing $9,000—the first test of value in a free market.
-And just last year a third Grand Teton poster surfaced as cardboard in a plant press in White Sands, New Mexico.
-Today, only 33 originals have been found and only one copy is known to exist for Yosemite, Zion, Lassen, Glacier, Fort Marion, and Petrified Forest.
-The three posters that remain unaccounted for are Wind Cave, Great Smoky Mountains, and Yellowstone Falls.
+It was then that National Parks started searching their flat-file archives for these posters, yielding finds for Grand Canyon and Petrified Forest.
+In 2003, researchers at Bandelier National Monument discovered 13 posters in a file drawer—some cut up and used as cardboard file dividers!
+In 2004, a Los Angeles art collector stumbled upon the largest single find: nine original park posters in a second-hand shop, which later sold at auction in New York City, the Grand Canyon poster bringing $9,000—the first test of value in a free market.
+Later, a third Grand Teton poster resurfaced as cardboard, cut to fit, in a plant press in White Sands, New Mexico.
+In 2012, a California attic yielded six more.
+Today, 41 originals have been found, with only one copy each for Yosemite, Yellowstone Falls, and Petrified Forest.
+The two posters